trueheart78/trueheart78.com/games.md

    + Easy contender for Indie Game of the Year.
    + If I hadn't played Persona 4 Golden, this would be my favorite game I've played in 2017.
+1. Nioh (PS4)
+   + Was very good early on, but later became less interesting as I found the available skills quite limited.
+   + Story was... meh
+   + Feels like a solid C+ / B-

 <a name='jettisoned'></a>